loklak/loklak_php_api/README.md

 3. Include `Lib/loklak-api-admin.php` and `loklak.php` in your plugin logic files as need be.

 4. Loklak settings are stored as an array (`loklak-settings`) in your wordpress database.

+##Plugins with Loklak Integration

+The complete list of Wordpress plugins with Loklak Integration is present [here](https://github.com/loklak/loklak_wordpress_plugins/blob/master/Plugin-Readme.md).

+To test the plugins, refer to [this](https://loklak-wordpress.herokuapp.com) sample wordpress installation.